mkatogui/PoC_Cascade_Filtering/README.md

 # BasicCascadeApp

 A modular Shiny app demonstrating a cascading filter system with strong input validation and a modal interface.
+R CI/CD pipeline as a working template.

 ---